 We uncovered another peculiar issue yesterday when reviewing our clients’ organic search engine performance.
-I exported and reviewed impression and click data from Google Webmasters Tools and noticed that there were no low counts, only zeros and large counts.
+I exported and reviewed impression and click data from Google Search Console Tools and noticed that there were no low counts, only zeros and large counts.

 In fact, if you were to believe Google Webmasters data, the only great terms that were driving traffic were the brand name and highly competitive terms that the client ranked on.
 There’s a problem, though.
 Google Analytics keyword data proves the opposite.. that the majority of the search engine traffic is coming from longtail keywords.

-You have to read the fine print within the Google Webmasters Search queries topic to uncover what’s going on:
+You have to read the fine print within the Google Search Console Search queries topic to uncover what’s going on:

 - Impressions: The number of times pages from your site appeared in search results, and the percentage increase/decrease in the daily average impressions compared to the previous period.
 The number of days per period defaults to 30, but you can change it at any time.
 (These numbers can be rounded, and may not be exact.)